|Fast Facts on the SC-3000|

 The full extent of European distribution is not currently known.
 In all cases, the SC-3000 is thought to have out-performed the SG-1000 by leaps and bounds.

 The SC-3000 was a big success for the Sega in Oceania.
 It was distributed in Australia by John Sands and in New Zealand by Grandstand.
-Both regions had comparitively less competition than in Japan, and so the SC-3000 (and SC-3000H) performed reasonably well as low-entry computers during the mid-1980s.
+Both regions had comparitively less competition than in Japan, and so the SC-3000 (and SC-3000H) performed reasonably well as low-entry computers during the mid-1980s, fighting primarily against the Commodore VIC-20.

 A Speech Synthesis unit and a light pen were supposedly manufactured by third party companies in New Zealand.
 New Zealand also had its own Sega Computer magazine.